 Crucially, Pre-IB students, where appropriate, have the opportunity to adapt to boarding life and learn the customs and culture of Scotland and the UK.

-All pre-IB pupils join the rest of the year group for two major aspects of their programme.
+All Pre-IB pupils join the rest of the Year 11 pupils for two major aspects of their programme.
 These are their Group 6 subject (for example, Art and Design, Drama, another humanity or another language) and also Physical Education lessons, Games and a wide variety of other activities, sporting and non-sporting.